zchee/golang-wiki/Modules.md

 To create a `go.mod` for an existing project, follow the following steps.

-1. Navigate to the root of the module's source tree and activate module mode in the `go` command.
+1. Navigate to the root of the module's source tree and activate module mode in the `go` command:

    ```
    $ cd $GOPATH/src/<project path>
    $ export GO111MODULE=on
    ```

-   or
+   or:

    ```
    $ cd <project path outside $GOPATH/src>
    ```

-2. Create the initial module definition and write it to the `go.mod` file.
+2. Create the initial module definition and write it to the `go.mod` file:

    ```
    $ go mod -init